adamhenson/mongobackup/README.md

+#mongobackup

 > A Grunt and Gulp compatible plugin to import or export MongoDb data by launching a child process, passing the commands for [mongodump](http://docs.mongodb.org/manual/reference/program/mongodump/) and [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/) [MongoDB Package Components](http://docs.mongodb.org/manual/reference/program/).
+>
+> This plugin is similar to [grunt-mongo-backup](https://github.com/seogrady/grunt-mongo-backup) in that it spawns a child process.
+The difference in **mongobackup** is that it is compatible with both Grunt and Gulp.
+Another difference is that it provides a means to pass separate options for both dump and restore operations.

 ## Installation